BlockscapeNetwork/rocketscape/README.md

 Replace `$MAINNET_RPC_URL` with your own mainnet rpc url.

+Please see [the Makefile](./Makefile) for further available commands.

 ## Git Clone

 Please clone the repo with `--recursive` flag to clone the submodules.